Shopify/polaris/.changeset/hip-pets-obey.md

 '@shopify/polaris': patch
 ---

-Fixed display bug with bulk actions when content in the table changes at the same time the bulk actions bar is visible
+Fixed display bug with `BulkActions` when content in the table changes at the same time the bulk actions bar is visible